Madrik lay on his back and stared at the rich blue sky, praying for cloud to

 He risked it, putting his hand out to touch the creature.
 He still couldn’t see it, but he knew its face was right there.
 He touched something warm, wet.
 Ran his hand along its nose, down to its mouth.
 It was sticky, with slobber or blood he couldn’t tell, his hand still looked dry.

-He stood up, moved closer to the giant dog, running his hand along its face, to the side of its neck.
+He stood up and moved closer to the giant dog, running his hand along its face, to the side of its neck.
 Its hair was thick and long, the length of his arm perhaps.
 He kept following the dog’s body as it panted, pleased with its appraisal.

 Madrik soon bumped into its leg, or its shoulder perhaps.
 It proved to be a ledge big enough to climb onto.
 Pulling on its hair, he made its way up the side of its body, and onto its back.
 He sat down, still holding onto hair, and the creature gently stood up, raising him some twenty feet into the air.